yWorks/yfiles-for-html-demos/demos/layout-features/hierarchic-constraints/README.md

 ### Demos

-See the [Layer Constraints](../../layout/layerconstraints/index.html) and [Sequence Constraints](../../layout/sequenceconstraints/index.html) demos for more elaborate examples of the constraints functionality.
+See the [Layer Constraints Demo](../../layout/layerconstraints/index.html) and the [Sequence Constraints Demo](../../layout/sequenceconstraints/index.html) for more elaborate examples of the constraints functionality.

 ### Documentation